kmfarley11/PokeYellow_Cpp/README.md

  - cd into the root of PokeYellow_Cpp and run `cmake . -B ./build` (see the tool details for examples)
  - build the source (i.e. `make -C ./build`)
     - binaries will be placed in ./bin
- - run PokeYellow_Cpp for the game, tester for the unit tests
+ - run `./bin/PokeYellow_Cpp` for the game, `./bin/tester` for the unit tests
     - unit tests can also be run via ctest from the test directory
+ - dev environment notes
     - Visual Studio (Windows-Only) users:
+       - `cmake . -G "Visual Studio 15 2017" -B ./build`
        - open up Project.sln at the root of the repo and build the whole solution
        - to run, right click on PokeYellow_Cpp and debug instance
           - note: Release isn't implicitly supported right now, you will have to copy the dlls into that folder